Oluwatodimu/account-number-classifier/readme.md

-Given any 10-digit Nigerian bank account number, this endpoint returns a JSON array of banks where that account number could be valid.
+Given any 10-digit Nigerian bank account number, this endpoint returns a JSON array of banks where that account number could belong to.

 I used an application of this algorithm to cut down the list of banks on a USSD  from  about 23 to less than 7